brislov/DD2421/lab-1/README.md

+# Decision Trees
+Lab focuses on decision trees where concepts as entropy, information gain and pruning are discussed.
+It showcases how to build better decision trees with the help of these concepts.

 Lab instructions found in *dectrees-py.pdf*.

 Code for the corresponding assignments can be found in the following files inside the *python* directory: